Girls & Boys (Blur song): Music video

-The accompanying music video for "Girls & Boys" was directed by English singer, songwriter, musician and music video director Kevin Godley.
-It features Blur performing the song against a bluescreen backdrop of documentary footage of people on Club 18-30 package holidays.
+The music video for "Girls & Boys" was directed by English singer, songwriter, musician and music video director Kevin Godley and produced by James Chads for Medialab.
+It was released on 7 March 1994 and features Blur performing intercut with increasingly surreal images.
+In the video, the band performs in front of a bluescreen backdrop of documentary footage of people on Club 18-30 package holidays.
 Godley branded the video as "Page 3 rubbish", while Blur found it "perfect".
 The front cover of the single was taken from a pack of Durex condoms.
+The video was later made available on YouTube in 2009, and restored in a 4K version in March 2023 as part of the 30th anniversary celebrations of the Parklife album, having generated more than 64 million views as of October 2025.